 Why should we hire your compliance and defense firm?

 I get this question fairly frequently.
-While we never disparage our competitors here are the general reasons you would want to save time and hire Vondran Legal, the most obvious reason being there is no substitute for experience:
+While we never disparage our competitors here are the general reasons you would want to save time and money and hire Vondran Legal.

-- We probably offer more REAL INFORMATION on the topic of software licensing audits and copyright infringement that any other firm.
-This clearly evidences our passion, knowledge and experience on the topic.
+- We [likely] offer more REAL INFORMATION on the topic of software licensing audits and copyright infringement than any other firm.
+You can check the internet to confirm this, and look at our videos on our popular YouTube channel.
+This clearly evidences our passion, knowledge, and experience on the topic of software audits.
 At the end of the day, this is one of the most important reasons.

-- We have a ton of great reviews about our legal services.
-Ask us for references.
+- We have a ton of great reviews from our past clients.

 - We offer affordable FLAT RATE FEES so you know what you are going to pay.
 We do not charge ONGOING and PAINFUL monthly fees to try to resolve your software dispute.
 When you hire us, you know what you are going to pay, plain and simple.
 Any law firm that cannot guarantee you what your financial costs will be needs to be closely scrutinized, especially if they are telling you it will take MONTHS to resolve your case.
 In that event, you can expect a GIGANTIC legal bill.

-- Steve Vondran, Esq. formerly worked for a software company and was previously elected as a member of the Arizona State bar intellectual property section.
-Why trust the fate of your business to a lawyer or firm that cannot document that type of executive leadership?
+- Steve Vondran, Esq. formerly worked for a web-based software company before most even know what this was, and was previously elected as an executive member of the Arizona State bar intellectual property section.
+Why trust the fate of your business to a lawyer or law firm that cannot document that type of executive leadership?

-- We have often been complimented on our level of commitment to the cause and “Johnny on the spot” communication.
-When you call, text or email us, we get back to you THAT DAY (or shortly thereafter if we are tied up).
+- We have often been complimented on our level of commitment to the cause and our “Johnny on the spot” communication efforts.
+When you call, text or email us, we usually get back to you THAT SAME DAY (or shortly thereafter if we are tied up).
 We care about customer service and being responsive to your needs.
 Most firms TALK about it – we actually DO IT!

 - We have helped many companies, from solo companies to large organizations, resolve licensing shortage issues and we can help you.